thiagofarias0907/amazon-web-scraping/README.md

-# Simple Amazon Web Scraper
+# Simple Amazon Web Scraping

 ## Description
 Simple Web Scraper API using BeautifulSoup and FastApi.
 It uses a file (*content.html*) containing the html page of a search result from the Amazon Website.
 This project was made with a TDD approach, using the html files in the `tests/pages` folder.